 Phoenix Mercury vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

-Diana Taurasi leads the Phoenix Mercury (1-3) into a road matchup with Arike Ogunbowale and the Dallas Wings (3-3) at College Park Center on Wednesday, beginning at 8:00 PM ET.
+Friday's WNBA slate includes Brianna Turner's Phoenix Mercury (1-4) taking the road to play the Dallas Wings (4-3) at College Park Center.
+The opening tip is at 8:00 PM ET.

-In its last outing, Dallas fell short in an 80-74 defeat versus Connecticut.
-The Wings were led by Satou Sabally, who ended the game with 26 points, 14 rebounds and three steals, while Crystal Dangerfield added 13 points.
-Phoenix enters this matchup having lost to Los Angeles in their last game 99-93.
-They were led by Brittney Griner (24 PTS, 11 REB, 2 STL, 2 BLK, 53.8 FG%) and Taurasi (19 PTS, 5 AST, 58.3 FG%, 4-7 from 3PT).

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!